arun786/SpringBasics/README.md

         }
     }

+# SOLID principle of Spring framework

+    1. Single Responsibility Principle
+    2. Open Closed Principle
+    3. Liskov Substitution Principle
+    4. Interface Segregation Principle
+    5. Dependency Inversion Principle

+# Single Responsibility Principle

+    A class should be doing a particular type of work, avoid using god class.

 # Open Closed Principal

-    Open for Extension but closed for modification
+    Open for Extension but closed for modification, this can be achieved using interface.

     public interface InsuranceClaimSurveyor {